1st Layer: Breathable

 3rd Layer: Protection

-Finally, remember to take a third windproof or waterproof layer to protect you from external elements.
+Finally, remember to take a third windproof or waterproof layer to protect you from external elements--and a pair of appropriate durable shoes to go with it.
 We're thinking mainly about climatic elements such as wind and rain.
 But you also need to consider potentially harmful natural elements, particularly if you like to wander off the beaten track, such as scratches caused by thorns or bushes.

 During a hike, you tend to alternate between sustained climbing efforts and less strenuous moments.
 Today, advances in materials technology has led to the development of clothing capable of performing multiple functions: a convertible jacket for example which can perform with the same function as a combined second and third layer or a high-tech T-shirt which is both breathable and insulating.
 So, an item of clothing used as a 2nd layer in winter can be used as a combined 1st and 2nd layer in summer.
 This means you can put together the most suitable outfit not only in terms of warmth but also compact design.
 You can wear layers in winter that are still good for summer, meaning they're perfect year-round!